A champagne shortage is looming. Shop early to keep the sparkle in your holidays.

 The most obvious pressure is the shipping crisis roiling the global economy as a result of the coronavirus pandemic.
 This problem has been going on for months, forcing importers and distributors to juggle inventory and place orders several months in advance.
-With the wide variety of wines available on the retail market, consumers may not have noticed this disruption much.
+With the wide variety of wines available on the retail market, consumers may not have noticed much disruption.

 And with champagne, at least, there’s low supply.
 The region has seen reduced yields the past few years, mostly because of vintage conditions.
 At harvest time, the Comité Champagne, the regional trade body, sets a limit on how much champagne can be produced per acre.
 (The rest goes mostly into vinegar or distillation.)
 Producers are required to hold a portion of each harvest back as reserve wine to be blended in with future harvests to create multi-vintage blends.
 This is a historic hedge against poor vintages in a northern wine region.
 It’s also a way to manage prices.

 Last year, with a good but modest harvest, the Comité Champagne set levels even lower, at a little more than half the usual limit for an ample year, and about 25 percent less than 2019.
-The Comité’ Champagne president told Meininger’s Wine Business International the region was facing its worst crisis since World War II.
+The Comité Champagne president told Meininger’s Wine Business International that the region was facing its worst crisis since World War II.
 Demand for champagne had plummeted in the initial months of the pandemic, even though wine sales in the United States, at least, grew overall.
 But then came 2021, with 12 nights of frost in early April reducing the region’s crop by 30 percent.
 Another 30 percent was lost to persistent spring rains and mildew.
 Then there was hail.

 Severely reduced production in 2020 and 2021 will be felt most acutely in the market in 2023 or 2024, because most champagne houses age their wines two to four years in bottle.
 But we (or at least, champagne houses) are already beginning to feel the effects of reduced harvests the past few years.
 So the acute shortage now is an incentive to hold on to stocks to assure they have product to sell in coming years.